 All hail The Crown

 The newly refurbished The Crown in Chilterns hamlet of Radnage has created a stir with its keenly priced gastro offering.
-And did we mention the 2 acre garden?

 We don’t mess around at Muddy when we get word of a newly refurbished pub.
 Especially when its new chef is a Cliveden House alumni.
 Associate Editor Kerry Potter whizzed straight over to The Crown in Radnage, Bucks for Friday lunch.
 Three courses and a cheeky rosé before school pick-up?
 Well, if you insist…